Integration

 Modules & Packages

-The third party providers have their own modules and are not part of the core roboquant module:
+The third party providers have their own modules and are not part of the core roboquant module.
+For example:

-• roboquant-extra for the "traditional" broker and data feed providers
+roboquant-alpaca for the Alpaca broker and data feed integration

 This wildcard import is especially useful if you use roboquant in a Jupyter Notebook.
 If you use roboquant in an IDE like IntelliJ IDEA, the IDE will automatically suggest which packages and classes to import for you.